-Weimar Republic residents had never experienced an book like Deutschland, Deutschland,über alles (Germany, Germany, above all.
+Germans had never experienced a book like Deutschland, Deutschland,über alles (Germany, Germany, above all.
 The Kurt Tucholsky – John Heartfield collaboration was a masterpiece that perfectly combined words and graphic design.
 It was an immediate critical and commercial success.
 Heartfield’s playful graphics were the perfect match for Tucholsky’s brilliant satire.

 Heartfield cut apart Weimar Republic photos to create the simple, yet, stunning images that can be found in the exhibition Book Interiors section.
 Images such as “I Only Know Legal Paragraphs” use as a base actual legal symbols.

-The following is an except from Nancy’s Roth’s essay Heartfield and Modern Art.
+The following is an excerpt from Nancy’s Roth’s essay Heartfield and Modern Art.